 With a song that meets the requirements as a base, you can then determine what your centerpiece will be.

 The centerpiece is basically the soul of the song representing its best assets.
-It will act as the core in which you will build and frame the arrangement around.
+It will act as the core around which you will build and frame the arrangement.